pillar-markup/pillar/README.md

 Please note that chapter on "Pharo a web Perspective" is obsolete since it refers to Pharo 60.

 ## History
+- 8.3.0 full support for microdown and pillar books using MD v2.3.1
+- 8.2.7 [Bogus] full support for microdown and pillar books (but it did load the correct version of microdown)
-- 8.2.6 full support for microdown and pillar books.
+- 8.2.6 [Bogus] full support for microdown and pillar books (but it did load the correct version of microdown)
 - 8.2.4-5 introduced hooks for file include in Pillar and microdown
 - 8.2.3 remove temporary PRMicrodownWriter (since it was ported to MicrodownV2)
 - 8.2.2